kamanphoebe/MotionDetection/README.md

-# Motion detection using optical flow
+# Optical Flow Based Motion Detection for Autonomous Driving

 This project aims to investigate the feasibility of motion detection (especially for distant objects) in the way of supervised learning, together with optical flow.
-Overall, optical flow of target objects are fed into neural network as inputs, while the outputs demonstrate the possibility of the objects' status, i.e., moving or still.</br>
+Overall, optical flow of target objects are fed into neural network as inputs, while the outputs demonstrate the confidence of the objects' status, i.e., moving or still.</br>

 The project is based on several open resources as listed below:</br>